TV Tropes Needs Your Help

 - Blue Wish Resurrection gives you two extends: One at 4 million and another at 10 million.
 In Blue Wish Resurrection Plus, however, you get one every 5 million points and you'll always get your extra life so long as you hit any multiple of 5 million.

-- In Monaco: What's Yours is Mine, you recieve additional ammo for your currently equipped item for every 10 coins you collect.
+- In Monaco: What's Yours Is Mine, you receive additional ammo for your currently equipped item for every 10 coins you collect.

 - In Crash Of The Titans, you get an extra life for every 25.000 mojo you collect.

 - In Wonder Boy In Monster Land, you earn a Heart Container every several thousand points.
 You're gonna need them, because of the timed health drain, and since in the final stage of the arcade version and entirety of the SMS version, there are no continues.

 - Beat 'Em & Eat 'Em, the pornographic Atari 2600 game, gave an extra life for every 69 points.